tiennotg/RaspiLEDScreen/README.md

 # About the LED screen conception
 By default, this program is intended to drive a simple LED matrix of 7 rows by 28 columns.
 As the Raspberry Pi only have 28 available GPIO, I made two groups of 14 columns: the columns from 1 to 14 first, and then the columns from 15 to 28.
 The two groups share the same pins.
 It means that column 1 and 15 are wired together, also 2 and 16, etc.

 But to control them separately, I choosed to split each line in two sublines.
 Line 1 is made of half-lines 1 and 2, line 2 made of half-lines 3 and 4, etc. And I turn half-lines on each in sequence.
-Here is the global sketch below, with default GPIO numbers (you can change them in `screen.py`).
+Here is the default GPIO numbers (you can change them in `screen.py`):

-`       2  3  4  17 27 22 10 9  11 0  5  6  13 19  2  3  4  17 27 22 10 9  11 0  5  6  13 19`
+  - columns: `2 3 4 17 27 22 10 9 11 0 5 6 13 19`

-`  7 --  o  o  o  o  o  o  o  o  o  o  o  o  o  o | o  o  o  o  o  o  o  o  o  o  o  o  o  o  -- 14`

-`  1 --  o  o  o  o  o  o  o  o  o  o  o  o  o  o | o  o  o  o  o  o  o  o  o  o  o  o  o  o  -- 25`

-` 12 --  o  o  o  o  o  o  o  o  o  o  o  o  o  o | o  o  o  o  o  o  o  o  o  o  o  o  o  o  -- 8`

-` 16 --  o  o  o  o  o  o  o  o  o  o  o  o  o  o | o  o  o  o  o  o  o  o  o  o  o  o  o  o  -- 15`

-` 20 --  o  o  o  o  o  o  o  o  o  o  o  o  o  o | o  o  o  o  o  o  o  o  o  o  o  o  o  o  -- 18`

-` 21 --  o  o  o  o  o  o  o  o  o  o  o  o  o  o | o  o  o  o  o  o  o  o  o  o  o  o  o  o  -- 23`

-` 26 --  o  o  o  o  o  o  o  o  o  o  o  o  o  o | o  o  o  o  o  o  o  o  o  o  o  o  o  o  -- 24`
+  - half-rows (grouped by lines): `(7 14) (1 25) (12 8) (16 15) (20 18) (21 23) (26 24)`